-Elray has been social distancing his entire life.
-He comes from a long line of men that never spoke to each other.
+Elray has been social distancing his entire life and comes from a long line of men that never spoke to each other.
 Silence & distance passed down from one generation to the next like a badge of honor.
 Elray was once asked what he wanted for his 5th birthday, it took him until his 15th birthday to finally answer.
 While he had little use for that Lincoln Log set set when he finally got it, he continues to use his words sparingly throughout his adult life.
 It’s as if he believes that each life has a certain amount of words that can be said out loud before you return to the earth from which you came.
 Each one must be marked, measured and used strictly for purpose.
-So how did this man of few words that treasures solitude & distance become one of the underground’s most influential songwriters poised to open a live music bar built around social gathering & celebration?
+So how did this man of few words that treasures solitude & distance become one of the underground’s most influential songwriters and open a live music bar built around social gathering & celebration?
 Those paradoxes are what defines the life of Elray and has always blurred the lines between fact, fiction & myth to those that have studied his life’s journey.

 Elray was born and raised in an Iowa town surrounded by cornfields & silos.
 Like many other small Iowa towns, their community schools were defined more by the hyphens in their names than the number of its students that left for success.
-Even as a young boy, Elray was more likely to be found with a guitar than completing his chores on the family farm.
+Even as a young boy, Elray was more likely to be found with a guitar than completing his school studies or his chores on the family farm.
 The self-taught musician knew more chords than words and used his guitar to communicate his emotions.
 It’s unsure if he made it to his high school graduation, or if he ever actually attended school since there are no records of him anywhere.
 His family has since disappeared from those fertile rolling Iowa fields after losing their land futilely trying to grow oranges in Iowa while the rest of the state flourished with the more suitable choices of corn & beans.
 This family trait of defying social norms has influenced Elray since birth and can be seen throughout his music.
 It can also be seen throughout his life with a continuous against the grain lifestyle and decision pattern that keeps him from ever becoming truly mainstream.

-Elray had grown weary of the sound though and wanted to go even more minimalist in his major label debut which led to the ill fated ‘Sounds of my Sleep.’
+Elray had grown weary of the sound and wanted to go even more minimalist in his major label debut which led to the ill fated ‘Sounds of my Sleep.’
 The ambitious four album set consisting of 8 hours of Elray sleeping was recorded live at his home studio and released to much acclaim & hype with a major marketing push by the record label.
-Unfortunately, the public found little appeal in this kind of silence only occasionally interrupted by an unknown sound or some slight snoring.
+Unfortunately, the public found little appeal in this kind of silence occasionally interrupted by an unknown sound or some slight snoring.
 The monumental failure resulted in the bankruptcy of the label and the closing of multiple record stores that had anticipated selling millions of copies of the young man’s debut.
 Adding insult to injury, the unused vinyl was recycled and turned into Donnie Osmond albums which were quickly snapped up by an adoring public.
 A scandalous naked and inebriated appearance on Hee Haw further sealed Elray’s fate with the music industry.
 His time in Nashville and his brief turn in the spotlight was over.

 If you happen to be out one night and see a man in a well worn hat plugging his guitar amp in next to you while the business owner asks who he is….sit back & enjoy, you might just have a front row seat listening to the live sounds of Elray.
-Maybe one day, he’ll even find a way to his own stage and appear Live at the Dive in Iowa City!
+Maybe one day, he’ll even find a way to his own stage and appear Live From the Dive in Iowa City!